gooday2die/Crawling/README.md

 1. Get Tracklists from 1001Tracklist using their API
 - Search By Keywords ...
 Done!
 - Get Tracklists ...
 Done!
 - Save In DB ...
-Working
+Done!

 2. Make a Playlist in Spotify using their API
 - Planning